rayyventura/flash-cards/README.md

  </div>

 ## How to Run
-Open your terminal and then type. $ git clone {the url to the GitHub repo} This clones the repo. cd into the new folder and type. $ npm install.
-This installs the required dependencies.
+Open your terminal and then type. $ git clone {the url to the GitHub repo} This clones the repo.</br>
+cd into the new folder and type. $ npm install.
+This installs the required dependencies.</br>
 To run the React project. $ npm start.